Chris Lemonis: Mississippi State (2019–2025)

 On June 25, 2018, Mississippi State announced the hiring Lemonis as head baseball coach, formally ending Lemonis' tenure with the Hoosiers.

 In his first season in 2019, Lemonis led Mississippi State to a 52–15 record and College World Series appearance.
 Lemonis set a new record for wins for a first-year Southeastern Conference (SEC) head coach and the third SEC head baseball coach to advance to the College World Series in his first season.
 Lemonis followed the 2019 season with a 12–4 start to 2020 before the season was canceled due to COVID-19.

 In his third season, Lemonis led Mississippi State to a 50–18 record and the 2021 College World Series title, the first team national championship in Mississippi State sports history.

+Coastal Carolina (2027–present)

+On June 11, 2026, Coastal Carolina announced the hiring Lemonis as head baseball coach.